nice-digital/cks-gatsby/gatsby/plugins/gatsby-source-cks/README.md

 ```

 > Note: this is already configured, this is just showing you how it gets referenced, for info!

+There's no need to install anything else.
+Gatsby loads local plugins automatically, see [Loading Plugins from Your Local Plugins Folder](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/) in the Gatsby docs.

+The plugin gets its dependencies from the parent gatsby folder.
+This because it makes installing dependencies easier - you don't have to run `npm i` in both folders, just the parent folder.
+This works because of the way that Node resolves modules (see [Loading from node_modules Folders](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) in the Node docs).

 ### Configuration